 Whenever we use the phrase ‘customer journey’ it’s most commonly thought of in terms relative to website design (the user journey), with the aim of developing a website that provides a user-friendly experience in order to facilitate conversion.
-Well this is precisely the same concept we’re talking about here, only on a scale that encapsulates every experience the customer has with your brand as a whole.
+Well, this is precisely the same concept we’re talking about here, only on a scale that encapsulates every experience the customer has with your brand as a whole.

 Consistent brand communication at every step

 A customer journey map is certainly a useful tool for identifying pain points between customers and business processes, removing barriers and optimising conversion-rates.
-But to view it from a purely sales perspective would an oversight on how it improves customer experience and brand communication.
+But to view it from a pure sales perspective would an oversight on how it improves customer experience and brand communication.

 The rise of omnichannel marketing has only pushed this need for branded, customer-centric experiences further, and, by the year 2020, it’s said that customer experience will overtake price and products as the key differentiator between competing brands.